wakabaloola/cocktail/README.md

 Feel free to add additional recipes, improve the existing ones, or modify the code as you see fit (subject to the GNU General Public Licence v3 conditions).

+NOTE: In the file mediterranean.py there is a corresponding script for mediterranean food recipes instead of cocktails.
+I'm including it here because the underlying code is essentially the same (with some minor tweaks).
+The food recipes it draws from are stored in mediterranean_recipes.json.

 -------------------------------------------

 HOW TO USE IT